 Lucien Dällenbach in turn rejects Gide’s metaphor of the heraldic symbol of a shield in a shield because the smaller shield does not reflect the larger shield, but presents a distinct image.
 Dällenbach prefers instead the metaphor of a mirror in the work, but that is another story and shall be told another day. (“The Mirror in the Text: The Mirror in the Text.”)

-We love images of the photo inside the photo inside the photo, like the “Lost Wormhole” above, which seem to go on forever.
-But make no mistake: the infinite regression in the photo above does not go on infinitely, but stops four or five levels down.
-If you could zoom in you would see that the photographer only took the project far enough to suggest infinity to the naked eye.
+We love images of the photo inside the photo inside the photo, like this photo of Jungshih, Mayo and me.
+But make no mistake: the infinite regression in the photo does not go on infinitely, but stops three levels down.
+If you could zoom in you would see that we only took the project far enough to suggest infinity to the naked eye.

 However, couldn’t we say that the photo represents infinite regression?
 If so, it only exists in our minds, and how far can we chase the regression?
 Well, our minds seem to chase the image down and down the rabbit hole toward infinity, but unless you have all day, all year, all century, in short, all eternity, you must stop traveling deeper, and when you stop thinking of the photo within the photo within the photo, the regression stops.
 Therefore, your mind holds an idea that is neither infinite nor eternal.